Navel-IT/navel-collector-manager/README.md

 }
 ```

-- Others parts of the configuration of navel-scheduler must be done via the REST API.
+- Others parts of the configuration of navel-scheduler must be done over REST.

 Start
 -----